sachinmehta07/Truth-Dare-Game/README.md

 - `Shared-Preferences:` : Utilized SharedPreferences to store user data, enabling users to access their added truth or dare challenges whenever the app is launched.
 - `ArrayList` : Implemented ArrayList to manage and store data related to truth and dare challenges, facilitating smooth organization and retrieval.
 - `Navigation Component` : We are also using the <b>Navigation component</b> to switch pages/destination within the app.
-- `Dialog:` : A custom dialog is used to add truth or dare challenges, providing users with a personalized and user-friendly experience.
+- `Dialog` : A custom dialog is used to add truth or dare challenges, providing users with a personalized and user-friendly experience.
 - `Rotation class:`  The app incorporates a rotation class in Android to enable interactive object rotation, enhancing the overall user interface.

+## **Future Scope**

+- `Firebase Integration` : Implement Firebase for secure authentication, allowing users to have personalized profiles, track their game history, and engage in a broader community.

+- `Login and Registration` : Introduce a user login and registration system for a more personalized experience.
+Users can save their preferences, track their achievements,

+- `Enhanced UI/UX` : Refine the user interface for a more intuitive and visually appealing experience.
+Incorporate animations and graphics to make the game more engaging.

+- `Multiplayer Mode`: Introduce a multiplayer mode where users can connect with friends or random players for a more interactive and social gaming experience.

-## **Application Link & Future Scope**
+## **Application Link**

-The app is currently in the Alpha testing phase within the SNU campus with a limited no. of users.
+The app is currently in the Alpha testing phase limited no. of users.
 You can access the app by cloning the repo and building it on Android Studio.
 Also we welcome, anyone who has an idea or wants to contribute to the project.

 ### Thank You!! :)